Canon 300D vs Nikon D60

 Review summary: Canon 300D vs Nikon D60

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Nikon D60 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 300D: